innovationOUtside/tm129-robotics2020/content/00_SOFTWARE_GUIDE/Section_00_02-nb3devsim.md

 ### Show trail mode

-TO DO - this would be really useful...
-Not currently available.

 It is possible to operate the simulated robot in ‘show trail’ or ‘pen-down’ mode.
 This enables you to see the path the robot follows.

-ChCheck the `Show trail`  button in the toolbar.
+Check the `Show trail`  button in the simulator.
 Run the program again to see the robot’s trail.

 TO DO - keyboard shortcuts would be useful.